NAUTILUS AWARD WINNER

 "Moojag and the Auticode Secret is a spunky and exuberant celebration of the power of neurodivergent creativity and community, while delivering sobering cautionary messages about our collective future that could not be more timely."

 "Moojag is a fun science fiction tale that has a serious message about people who are different.
-And it has a surprise ending that will really make you think."
-TEMPLE GRANDIN - Thinking in Pictures, The Autistic Brain
+The surprise ending will really make you think."

 CHRIS RASCHKA *****